rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 {% include _toc.html %}

-This tutorial gets you to use a Mac OSX to install and run apps under Raspian on a Raspberry Pi 3 B.
+This tutorial gets you to use a Mac OSX to install and run apps under Raspbian on a Raspberry Pi 3 B.

-There are several uses for a Pi:
+There are several end-uses for a computer that is <strong>constantly on</strong>:

-* Use the Pi Desktop to display a web page that refreshes itself automatically (web cams)
+* <a href="#NewsFeeds">Display web pages that refreshes itself automatically (web cams)</a>.
-* Play a movie using a built-in utility
+* Play a movie (mp4 file) loop using a built-in utility.

+* Run mono app <strong>IoT Gateway server</strong> and home automation.
+* Run NAS server (local Network Attached Storage) off a USB hard drive.
+* <a href="#InstallNode">Run Node.js code to run a web server</a>.
+* Local Git server.
+* Display feeds from a close-circuit USB Camera.

+To get going we first should:

 * Run Bash shell script on boot-up to download a script from GitHub and run it.
-* Run Python code to measure board temperature and free memory over time.
 * <a href="#CronJob">Run cron background</a> to periodically
    <a href="#Temp">measure board's temperature</a>
-* <a href="#InstallNode">Run Node.js code to run a web server</a>
-* Run mono app <strong>IoT Gateway server</strong> and home automation

-* Run NAS server (local Network Attached Storage) off a USB hard drive
-* Local Git server
-* USB Camera
+* Run Python code to measure board temperature and free memory over time.

-## Ingredients - Hardware
+## Hardware

 0. Raspberry Pi 3 B $35